 While commonly called a bone marrow transplant, the procedure can also be called a peripheral blood stem cell transplant or a cord blood transplant, depending on the source of the stem cells.

-Bone Marrow Transplant Types
+Allogeneic Bone Marrow Transplants

 Finding a Donor

 Patients and families often have questions about finding a donor.
-The BMT Program works with each patient’s family members to screen them for eligibility.
+The BMT and Cellular Therapy Program works with each patient’s family members to screen them for eligibility.
 If there is no match, a donor search coordinator will review the international Be The Match® registry to identify any potential matches.
 The process of finding a donor takes approximately four to six weeks for a related donor, and an additional six weeks for an unrelated donor.